sassoftware/grafana-esp-plugin/README.md

  * Modify the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to enable Grafana to install the plug-in.
  * Create a new `grafana.ini` file to enable OAuth authentication.
 Creating this file overwrites any existing Grafana configuration.
  * Configure Grafana as an OAuth client with SAS Logon.
 Users of Grafana are directed to use SAS Logon.
+ * Determine the correct Domain Name for your environment by looking at existing ingresses.
  * Optionally install Grafana for you.

 1. Set the correct Kubernetes configuration file for your environment.